wkrueger/geostore/README.md

 # geostore

+- Upload geometry files into PostGIS
+- Expose a query endpoint for loaded data (by geometry intersection or by indexed feature keys)
+- Expose WMS/WM\* endpoints for loaded data

 ## Initial setup

-`docker-compose` file has setup for Postgresql database dependency.
+`docker-compose` file has setup for Postgresql database dependency and mapserver.

+- docker-compose up
 - yarn
 - yarn start